1st Workshop on Automated Spatial and Temporal Anomaly Detection (ASTAD)

 Narges Armanfard (Chair)

-Narges Armanfard is a Tenure-Track Assistant Professor of Electrical and Computer Engineering at McGill University, and Mila - Quebec AI Institute.
+Narges Armanfard is an Associate Professor of Electrical and Computer Engineering at McGill University and Mila - Quebec AI Institute.
 She is also affiliated with McGill Centre for Intelligent Machines (CIM), McGill initiative in Computational Medicine (MiCM) and McGill Institute for Aerospace Engineering (MIAE).
-Before joining McGill, she was a postdoctoral researcher in the Intelligent Assistive Technology and Systems Lab at the University of Toronto and University Health Network.
-She obtained her PhD degree in Electrical and Computer Engineering from McMaster University.
+Dr. Armanfard is the founder and principal investigator of the iSMART Lab with the mission to pioneer advanced algorithms in artificial intelligence, with expertise in computer vision, time series analysis, tabular data, large language models, and visual language models.

 Google ScholarLinkedIn